palakela/CODENAME/Manual.md

 The script automatically creates the "output" folder inside the same directory.
 If it already exists, the script raises an error but it continues to work.
 Therefore, we may suggest to rename or remove previous files before continuing.

 At this point, you are required to give as input the names of the files (including the format) you would like to work on.
-In case they are not in the same folder, you need to provide the entire file paths.
+In case they are not in the same folder, you need to provide the entire file path.

 If you insert the wrong file names, the code will ask you to re-input the correct names.